 Even though a copyright notice isn’t necessary, it’s still a good practice to include one on the copyright page inside your eBook or print edition, even if it is very simple.
 All that is required for a copyright notice is:

-- The word “Copyright” and/or the symbol © (most people use both)
+- The word “Copyright” r the symbol © (most people use both)

-- The year the work was first published (if subsequent editions include those years too in chronological order)
+- The year the work was first published (include the years of any prior editions so that all years are in chronological order)